kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ### Risks and Mitigations

 **Risk**: Exposing device attributes might leak sensitive information.
-**Mitigation**: Attributes originate from `ResourceSlice`, which is cluster-scoped.
-Drivers control which attributes are published.
-NodeAuthorizer ensures kubelet only accesses resources for scheduled Pods.
+**Mitigation**: Drivers control which attributes are published via the `WriteDeviceMetadata` helper.
 Files are created with 0644 permissions (readable but not writable by container).
+Drivers should only expose non-sensitive metadata.

 **Risk**: File system clutter from orphaned attribute files.
 **Mitigation**: Framework implements cleanup in NodeUnprepareResources.
 On driver restart, framework can perform